 |April||24°C / 75°F||Average||Calm||😀|

 |September||30°C / 86°F||Average||Medium||🙂|

 While you’re planning your itinerary for Okinawa, you’re sure to be looking for the best place to stay in Okinawa.

 Your accommodation should be highly dependant on how many days in Okinawa you’ve decided to stay.
 If your trip to Okinawa is only going to last a few days, then staying somewhere central is essential to making the most of your vacation in Okinawa.

 Nago is a popular neighborhood on the main island.
+There are a few of Okinawa’s hostels located here.
 It’s a great place to stay if you’re a first time visitor, or only spending one day in Okinawa.
 While beaches are the main attraction in Nago, there are plenty of other interesting Okinawa points of interest that are likely to catch your eye.

 Iriomote is another great place to stay while you’re in Okinawa.
 It’s an island that offers completely different scenery to that of the others as it’s covered in dense jungle.
 For adventure lovers, this is a great Okinawa attraction that will leave you excited for your return!